ivanovitchm/mlops_nd_c3/README.md

 - Configure AWS credentials: ``aws-actions/configure-aws-credentials@v1``
     - Note that is necessary to configure the repository secrets: ``settings/secrets/actions``
 - Set up Python version: ``actions/setup-python@v3.0.0``
-- And run diverse commands to install dependencies (VM used by Github Actions), lint (flake8), pytest (data and model tests) and download artifacts (dvc pull).
+- And run diverse commands to install dependencies (VM used by Github Actions), lint (flake8), pytest (data, model and API tests) and download artifacts (dvc pull).

 A successful build of the proposed workflow is shown below.
 It is highlighted the DVC action where it is possible to note all tracked artifacts.